hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 ### Component Interaction

-The PTFE application is connect to the PostgreSQL database via the PostgreSQL URL.
+The Terraform Enterprise application is connect to the PostgreSQL database via the PostgreSQL URL.

-The PTFE application is connected to object storage via the API endpoint for the defined storage location and all object storage requests are routed to the highly available infrastructure supporting the storage location.
+The Terraform Enterprise application is connected to object storage via the API endpoint for the defined storage location and all object storage requests are routed to the highly available infrastructure supporting the storage location.

-The PTFE application is connected to the Vault cluster via the Vault cluster endpoint URL.
+The Terraform Enterprise application is connected to the Vault cluster via the Vault cluster endpoint URL.

 ### Monitoring

-While there is not currently a monitoring guide for PTFE, information around [logging](/docs/enterprise/private/logging.html), [diagnostics](/docs/enterprise/private/diagnostics.html) as well as [reliability and
+While there is not currently a monitoring guide for Terraform Enterprise, information around [logging](/docs/enterprise/private/logging.html), [diagnostics](/docs/enterprise/private/diagnostics.html) as well as [reliability and